Tonnies Hardware & Rental

 Interested in learning more about us?

 Established in 1912 by Frank A. Tonnies, Tonnies Hardware & Rental was later sold to Frank's son, Vince, and his wife Estelle.
 The store remains family-owned and operated by Vince and Estelle's eldest son, Steve, and his wife Susan.
-Steve and Susan's daughters Stephanie and Sheryl, and grandchildren Ava, Lena, and Owen, are also part of the hardware team, which includes long-time employees Craig, Dave, Gerry, Marcie, Mike, and Tony.
+Steve and Susan's daughters Stephanie and Sheryl, and grandchildren Ava, Lena, and Owen, are also part of the hardware team, which includes long-time employees Blake, Dave, Gerry, Jacob, Josh, Marcie, and Tony.
 Take a trip down memory lane while reading...

 Interior of the store in the 1930s, featuring groceries, hardware, dry goods, equine items, and just about anything else you might need, hence F.A.'s motto, "We Sell Everything."